Briarcliff Manor, New York: Houses of worship

 The parish of St. Theresa's Catholic Church was established in 1926 with thirty-six families, and the present church was dedicated on September 23, 1928.
 The rectory of the church was the original farmhouse of Briarcliff Farms.

 Faith Lutheran Brethren Church had its 1959 beginning in a white chapel in Scarsdale.
 Its congregation then sold the chapel and moved to its 2 acre current site in Briarcliff Manor.
 The church, built largely through volunteer labor by the congregation's twelve families, held its first service on October 8, 1967.
 A nursery-school program, the Little School, began in 1972 and the church also sponsors women's and youth groups.

 Briarcliff Congregational Church, built in 1896, has windows by Louis Comfort Tiffany, William Willet, J&R Lamb Studios, Hardman & Co., and Woodhaven.
 The church began in a small, one-room schoolhouse (known as the "white school"), built around 1865 and used as a school, a religious school, and a house of worship for up to 60 people.
 In 1896, George A. Todd Jr. asked Walter Law to support the construction of a new church.
 Law donated the church land, making his new church a Congregational one so the entire community (regardless of religious background) could attend.
 The nave and a Norman-style tower were built first, in an English-parish style with Gothic windows.
 When the congregation outgrew the church, Law funded a northern section (including transepts and apse) which was dedicated in 1905.
 He donated the church organ (replacing it in 1924), four Tiffany windows, and the manse across the street.
 The church housed a weekly indoor farmers' market at its parish house from 2008 to 2011, when the market was moved to Pace University's Briarcliff Campus.

-Congregation Sons of Israel, self-described as egalitarian Conservative, was the first synagogue in Briarcliff Manor.
+Congregation Sons of Israel, self-described as egalitarian and Conservative, was the first synagogue in Briarcliff Manor.
 The congregation was formed in 1891 by eleven men in Ossining, and until 1902 services were held in homes and stores.
 That year, the congregation (now twenty-three families) purchased a building on Durston Avenue; the Jewish Cemetery, established in 1900 on Dale Avenue, is still in use.
 In 1920, the synagogue, numbering forty-five families, established a religious school.
 After outgrowing its facilities, it purchased a site on Waller Avenue and completed a new synagogue in 1922.
 During the 1950s the congregation purchased the 11 acre Mead Farm on Pleasantville Road, which it has used since 1960.

 Chabad Lubavitch of Briarcliff Manor & Ossining was established around 2004, and is located on Orchard Road in Chilmark.
 On March 18, 2015, the organization purchased a building previously owned by the Ossining Heights United Methodist Church, on Campwoods Road in the village of Ossining.
 Chabad Lubavitch plans to renovate the building significantly before making it its first permanent synagogue.